The Best Advice I Ever Received

-It is election season and unfortunately we still have a couple weeks of non-stop commercials, media distraction, blah blah blah.
+It is election campaign season and unfortunately the non-stop commercials, media distraction, blah blah blah is coming.
 I really do hate the election cycle but learned something years ago that finally became clear to me and helps me survive, a lesson from Grandpa.

 Grandpa was a simple yet complex man.
 Raised in rural, western Kansas and Nebraska, he was a firm believer in hard work and was undoubtedly unapologetically American.
 His values were that of a typical mid-western farmer.
 My father once told me that it took my grandfather 8 years to graduate high school.
 Not because he wasn’t smart but that he could only attend one semester each year, so he could play football and attend school in the fall, then work on the farm during the planting season of the spring.